scui24/Transformer/README.md

 # CS337 Project 3 -- Recipe Transformer
 # Group 3- Recipe Parsing & Recipe Transformer

-This project uses a variety of web scraping, natural language processing (NLP), and text-processing libraries/packages for designing and building a system that (i) parses online recipes into a useful data representation and (ii) transformer reciep into different cuisines or recipe styles.
+This project uses a variety of web scraping, natural language processing (NLP), and text-processing libraries/packages for designing and building a system that (i) parsing online recipes into a useful data representation and (ii) transforming recipe into different cuisines or recipe styles.

 ## Libraries/Packages Overview
 1. **requests**: The Requests is a Python library that allows you to send HTTP/1.1 requests extremely easily.